nmggithub/Kass/Readme.md

 ### [`MachCore`](https://swiftpackageindex.com/nmggithub/Kass/main/documentation/machcore/)

 This module provides facilities for interacting with the Mach portion of the XNU kernel.
-Most Mach API's are provided, although some are intentionally left in specific cases.
-Virtual memory API's are largely left out but are planned for a later release.
+Most Mach API's are provided.
 This module should be considered the most stable, as it has had the most work put into it.

 ### [`BSDCore`](https://swiftpackageindex.com/nmggithub/Kass/main/documentation/bsdcore/)

-This module provides facilities for interacting with the Mach portion of the XNU kernel.
+This module provides facilities for interacting with the BSD portion of the XNU kernel.
 It is very much a work-in-progress and should not be considered very stable as it may be subject to change.

 ### [`Linking`](https://swiftpackageindex.com/nmggithub/Kass/main/documentation/linking/)